2014–2015

 Treatment

-At the height of the epidemic, International Medical Corps operated five Ebola Treatment Units in two countries, Liberia and Sierra Leone.
+At the height of the epidemic, International Medical Corps operated five Ebola Treatment Units in Liberia and Sierra Leone.
 The facilities cumulatively cared for more than 2,500 patients, including 460 Ebola-positive patients.
-Ebola-related programs, such as the establishment of rapid response teams and IPC training, spanned five West African countries, including the three nations at the heart of the outbreak, Guinea, Sierra Leone and Liberia.
-We also operated in Mali, which suffered a brief, minor outbreak late last year, and in Guinea-Bissau, which remained Ebola-free but is considered vulnerable to the epidemic.
+Ebola-related programs, such as the establishment of rapid response teams and training in infection prevention and control, spanned five West African countries, including the three nations at the heart of the outbreak: Guinea, Liberia and Sierra Leone.
+We also operated in Mali, which suffered a brief, minor outbreak in 2016, and in Guinea-Bissau, which has so far remained Ebola-free but is considered vulnerable to the disease.

 Training

-International Medical Corps provided high-quality training for local staff, partners, and other NGOs.
+International Medical Corps provided high-quality training for local staff, partners and other NGOs.
 Together with Massachusetts General Hospital, International Medical Corps developed a curriculum drawing from groups including the World Health Organization and the Centers for Disease Control and Prevention.
-The resulting curriculum provides a broad-based training strategy to inform, protect, and guide health workers unfamiliar with the Ebola Virus Disease.
+The resulting curriculum provides a broad-based training strategy to inform, protect and guide health workers unfamiliar with Ebola virus disease.

-International Medical Corps worked in Liberia, Sierra Leone, Guinea, Guinea-Bissau, and Mali to strengthen local health care systems and lift the overall level of care and to better prepare these nations for future public health emergencies, including Ebola.
-We supported screening and referral units (SRUs) at hospitals and clinics, which require all staff, patients and visitors to be screened for Ebola-like symptoms prior to entering the facility.
-Anyone exhibiting signs of the virus is isolated and referred for further observation, testing and—if needed—treatment.
-We provided material and technical support to health facilities to ensure that they are better equipped to respond to a potential resurgence of Ebola or another infectious disease, treat survivors, and effectively provide better day-to-day care.
+International Medical Corps worked in Guinea, Guinea-Bissau, Liberia, Mali and Sierra Leone to strengthen local healthcare systems, lift the overall level of care and to better prepare these nations for future public health emergencies, including Ebola.
+We supported screening-and-referral units at hospitals and clinics, requiring all staff, patients and visitors to be screened for Ebola-like symptoms prior to entering the facility.
+Anyone exhibiting signs of the virus was isolated and referred for further observation, testing and—if needed—treatment.
+We provided material and technical support to health facilities to ensure that they were better equipped to respond to a potential resurgence of Ebola or another infectious disease, treat survivors and effectively provide better day-to-day care.

 Mental Health

-We played a key role in providing psychosocial support, counselling, and care to admitted Ebola patients, survivors and their families.
-As the outbreak ended, our psychosocial specialists continued to reach out to local communities to discuss the myths that surround Ebola and the importance of seeking medical attention if ill.
-They also worked to promote integration of Ebola survivors.
+We played a key role in providing psychosocial support, counseling and care to admitted Ebola patients, survivors and their families.
+As the outbreak ended, our psychosocial specialists continued to reach out to local communities to dispel the myths that surround Ebola and emphasize the importance of seeking medical attention if ill.
+We also worked to promote integration of Ebola survivors back into their communities.

 Research

-All International Medical Corps EVD data is available to external scientific researchers by application.
-Guidelines are found HERE.
+All International Medical Corps Ebola virus disease data is available to scientific researchers and others who would like to read it.

 Life in an Ebola Treatment Unit

-International Medical Corps staff talk about the Ebola crisis and what it’s like to work in an Ebola Treatment Unit.
+International Medical Corps staff talk about the Ebola crisis and what it was like to work in an Ebola Treatment Unit.

 Research